 |+44 (0)24 7615 1390|

-Gill Frigerio is a Principal Teaching Fellow who leads on the Centre's qualifications in Coaching and is Co-Director of the MA in Career Development and Coaching Studies.
-She is module leader on a number of modules within the programmes on Career Education, Information and Guidance in Higher Education and supervises dissertation students.
+Gill Frigerio is a Principal Teaching Fellow who leads on the Centre's qualifications in Career Studies and Coaching.
+She is module leader on a number of modules within the programmes on Career Development and Coaching Studies (CDCS) and Career Education, Information and Guidance in Higher Education (CEIGHE) and supervises dissertation students.

 Biography and Professional Interests